ModderDisposal/graphics-mod/README.md

 **The file**
   - 2.3 to 2.4 update.oiv

-is an OpenIV install package for those who have already installed version 2.3 of my graphics mod to quickly update it to version 2.4.
+is an OpenIV install package for those who have already installed version 2.3 of graphics OIV install package, to quickly update it to version 2.4.

 **The file**
   - Xenos64 injector + pre-loaded config.zip